 - Fraune, et al. (2019).
 Is Human-Robot Interaction More Competitive Between Groups Than Between Individuals?
 HRI 2019.

 - Bremner, et al. (2016).
 Personality Perception of Robot Avatar Tele-operators.
 HRI 2016.

 - Leite, et al. (2012).
 Modelling empathic behaviour in a robotic game companion for children: an ethnographic study in real-world settings.
 HRI 2012.

-This theme targets research providing novel robot system designs, algorithms, interface technologies, and computational methods supporting human-robot interaction.
-This includes contributions that enable robots to better understand, interact with, and collaborate with people, including co-located interaction or teleoperation.
-Submissions must present full details of the proposed technological advance to facilitate in-depth review and enable the future reproducibility, e.g., formal descriptions, pseudocode, or open-sourced code.
-Successful papers will clearly demonstrate how the technology improves or enables human-robot interaction, and will include evaluation appropriate to the work (e.g., comparisons to other methods, standard machine learning or computer vision metrics, usability studies, etc.).
+This theme is for research contributions that provide novel robot systems, algorithms, interface technologies, and computational methods supporting human-robot interaction.
+This includes contributions that enable robots to better understand, interact with, and collaborate with people, including both collocated and distal interaction.
+Submissions must present full details of the proposed technological advance to facilitate in-depth review and enable future reproducibility (e.g., formal descriptions, pseudocode, or open-sourced code).
+Successful papers will clearly demonstrate how the technology improves or enables human-robot interaction and will include evaluation appropriate to the work (e.g., comparisons to other methods, standard machine learning or computer vision metrics, usability studies, etc.).

 - Petric, et al. (2019).
 Hierarchical POMDP Framework for a Robot-Assisted ASD Diagnostic Protocol.
 HRI 2019.

 - Roesler, et al. (2019).
 Evaluation of Word Representations in Grounding Natural Language Instructions Through Computational Human-Robot Interaction.
 HRI 2019.

 - Short, et al. (2019).
 SAIL: Simulation-Informed Active In-the-Wild Learning.
 HRI 2019.

 - Clark-Turner, et al. (2018).
 Deep reinforcement learning of abstract reasoning from demonstrations.
 HRI 2018.